 - juice of 1 lemon

-- 1-3 tablespoon of water (only use if pesto is too thick)
+- 1-3 tablespoons of water (only use if pesto is too thick)

 - salt (or miso) and pepper to taste

-- optional topping: plant based protein of choice (tempeh, seitan, beans, lentils, tofu etc.)
+- plant-basedd protein of choice such as tempeh, seitan, beans, lentils, or tofu

 - Cut the ripe avocado in half, remove the pit, and scoop the flesh into a food processor or blender.
 Peel and roughly chop the garlic cloves and add them to the processor.
 Measure out one cup of fresh basil leaves and add them to the mix.
 Squeeze the juice of one lemon over the other ingredients.

 - Start blending the ingredients in the food processor or blender.
 If the mixture seems too thick, you can add 1 to 3 tablespoons of water gradually to achieve your desired consistency.
 The goal is to achieve a creamy, smooth texture.

 - Add salt (or miso) and freshly ground black pepper to taste.
 The seasoning will enhance the flavors of the pesto.